Remembering to cock the hammer is as important as keeping your powder dry!

 It was Nov.
-14, the second day of Indiana’s 2010 firearms season, and the Thies were hunting the 100-acre farm owned by the family of the boy’s best friend.
+14, the second day of Indiana’s 2010 firearms season, and the Thies were hunting the 100-acre farm owned by the boy’s best friend’s dad.
 Trey had already opened the season with a bang, drilling a fat doe on opening day while he and Rob shared a stand on his grandparents’ farm near Aurora.

 Had they thought to reload after Trey shot the doe, he might’ve also tagged the buck that had been several minutes behind her.

 The next day, a Sunday, dawned warm and with a light drizzle.
 As father and son exited the truck, they realized Trey had forgotten his boots.
 Rather than drive the half-hour back home to retrieve them, the boy hunted in sneakers.

 After settling into the double ladder stand, Rob loaded the T/C Omega and covered it to keep out the rain.
 The stand was a favorite of Trey’s buddy, Blaize, who called the area Buck Hill.

 Blaize and his dad had seen a huge buck on a different ridge a few days earlier, so they’d offered this setup to the Thies.

 Rob and Trey were wearing rain gear, but their butts were wet, which made it difficult for the boy to remain still.

 “Since there were no deer in sight, I told Trey to try and get some rest,” Rob said.
 “While he drifted into a restless sleep, I stood and leaned against the tree for a while.